After two days of hard trekking, you find yourself at the base of the tenth-highest mountain in the world!

 You will wake up to a beautiful little valley with a 360-degree view of the Himalayan Peaks.
 Our team will serve you breakfast on the lodge’s grounds we spent the previous night if it is sunny.
 Thus, you can have your breakfast with great views.
 We reach a small ridge shortly after we start trekking with the breathtaking views of Manaslu, Lamjung Himal, Himlung Himal, and Cheo Himal.
-After that, we keep descending on the trail, cross a high pasture, and cross the Dudh Khola (Milk River).
+After that, we keep descending the trail, cross a high pasture, and cross the Dudh Khola (Milk River).

 We walk through rhododendron and pine forest, following the trail through a narrow valley until we reach Karche, the valley’s highest cultivated land.
-The trail takes us through lush fields before doing a steep climb over a ridge.
-The trail comes off the hill in a huge arc down to the river bank.
+The course takes us through lush fields before doing a steep climb over a ridge.
+The trail comes off the hill in a vast arc down to the river bank.
 A short distance away is the village of Gho, where we stay the night.

 We continue our descent to the next village of Tilije.
 Then, we continue hiking along the Dudh Khola River on the stone-paved trail onto the village of Thonje.
-Finally, we will stop at the police check post and continue to Dharapani, where we exit the Manaslu Conservation Area and enter the Annapurna Conservation area.
+Finally, we will stop at the police check post and continue to Dharapani, where we will exit the Manaslu Conservation Area and enter the Annapurna Conservation area.
 We stop at Dharapani for the night.

 We take a local jeep to Besishar on a non-black topped road.
-We change vehicles at Besisahar, and the rest of the drive is on an asphalt road all the way to Kathmandu.
+We change vehicles at Besisahar, and the rest of the drive is on an asphalt road to Kathmandu.

 You will be brought to the airport 3 hours before your flight time.